kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Skills You Now Have

-Frame business problems.
+Frame business problems
-Map decisions to models.
+Map decisions to models
 Evaluate tradeoffs honestly

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.